Not My Baby: Reception

 Upon release, "Not My Baby" was met with universal acclaim from music critics.
-While Idolator's Mike Wass concluded that the song was an "instantly endearing banger" that could attain commercial success, CelebMix's Jonathan Currinn called it one of Inna's best releases in recent memory, by April 2020.
+While Idolator's Mike Wass concluded that the song was an "instantly endearing banger" that could attain commercial success, CelebMix's Jonathan Currinn called it one of Inna's best releases in recent memory by April 2020.
 Also noting the high remix potential, the latter reviewer pointed out that while Inna had taken musical inspiration from her older releases, the deep house elements in the track were nonetheless an unexplored field for her.
-Aficia writer Valentin Mafroy saw "Not My Baby" as "modern" and effective", furthermore jokingly stating that the song lyrically contradicted with its predecessor, "Bebe" (2019), where Inna sang about holding on to her partner.
+Aficia writer Valentin Mafroy saw "Not My Baby" as "modern" and effective, furthermore jokingly stating that the song lyrically contradicted its predecessor, "Bebe" (2019), where Inna sang about holding on to her partner.

 InfoMusic's Alex Stănescu commended the complementary use of vocoder on Inna's vocals, and called the former "perfect" for driving, "for dancing in front of the mirror, or... for obsessively cleaning the house during this period of self-isolation".
 Leon Krusch of Dance Charts similarly praised the singer's vocal delivery, which he claimed gave the song its originality.
-Krusch concluded that the song was sonically different to "Bebe" although both use electronic elements in their production.
+Krusch concluded that the song was sonically different from "Bebe" although both use electronic elements in their production.
 Commercially, "Not My Baby" reached number 33 on Romania's Airplay 100 chart on 21 June 2020.
 It initially debuted at number 95, on which MuuMuse's Bradley Stern commented, writing that "[s]hockingly, even Romania gets it wrong sometimes".

 Music videos

 An animated lyric video for "Not My Baby" was created by Mihai Sighinaș and uploaded to Inna's YouTube channel on 2 April 2020.
 It depicts the latter in different settings, most notably surrounded by jungle leaves and a snake, while being seen from underneath her chin.
 The official music video, directed by Bogdan Păun, was ultimately released on 24 April.
-Alexandru Mureșan was hired as the director of photography, and Loops Production for the production.
+Alexandru Mureșan was hired as the director of photography, and Loops Production was hired for the production.
 According to reviewers, the clip alludes to the Christian belief of the original sin and to the Snow White fairy tale.

 The visual commences with Inna wearing a pink latex bra and ripped jeans as she sits on a rack of plastic chairs in front of a computer-generated ocean background.
 Subsequently, the singer is depicted in the biblical Garden of Eden while she sports a black-and-white dress.
 Performing subtle hand movements, Inna holds a red apple in her hand, and her arm is eventually crawled on by a snake.
 As the video ends, the snake slithers away.
 Interspersed scenes show the singer wearing a leopard-print bra and a Norma Kamali swimsuit, alongside knee-high boots.
 Currinn called Inna "fierce, sexy, and seductive" within the music video, further praising her fashion.
 He also considered the last scene to be representative of leaving a toxic lover.